stevensonmb/exercise/docs.md

 This documentation describes how to use the Pavel automatic toothbrush.

-Note that this toothbrush is toally safe to use for children, adults, pets, wildlife, and insects.
+Note that this toothbrush is toally safe to use for children, adults, pets, wildlife, and insects, if used according to the manufacturers guidelines.

-The toothbrush requires [need info here, to be provided by PM].